nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 - `connect` it to an existing model
 - `create` a new related model and attach it
 - `update` an existing model and attach it
+- `upsert` a new or an existing model and attach it

 Finally, you need to define the input that allows you to create a new `User`.